 Fig. 9.
 The main block diagram of our method.
-In order to improve the detection results, comparing with DATE method, this method avoids the matrix multiplication in each iteration and does not rely on accelerometers which reduces errors brought by the measurements.
+In order to improve the detection results, compared with thr DATE method, this method avoids the matrix multiplication in each iteration and does not rely on accelerometers, which reduce errors brought by the measurements.